-Trump meets North Korea's Kim in demilitarised zone
+Watch back: Trump meets North Korea's Kim in demilitarised zone

 Trump briefly crossed the inter-Korean military border into the North, becoming the first ever U.S. president to set foot in the reclusive country.

-When Trump arrived at the DMZ, earlier on Sunday, he and South Korean President Moon Jae-in visited a guard post in the northernmost part of the South Korean side of the site, looking into the North.
+When Trump arrived at the DMZ earlier on Sunday, he and South Korean President Moon Jae-in visited a guard post in the northernmost part of the South Korean side of the site, looking into the North.